rsdoiel/antenna/journalism.md

 date: 2025-04-03, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 3 at 11:00 p.m.</em>
 Difficulty finding a parking space is a notorious problem in Los Angeles, and UCLA is no exception.
-According to the 2023 UCLA State of the Commute Report, more than 20,000 individuals drive to campus with a car on a regular basis.

 <br>